ItemConsulting/negotia-visma-open/README.md

 ### 4. Return a list of members that has left a group

-Add `memberUntil` field to the `Member representation` json-object.
+Add a `memberUntil`-field to the `Member representation` json-object.

 `GET /api/members/{member-id}/groups/{group-id}/status/@inactive`